samahitha03/Inventory_Management_System/README.md

 # Inventory_Management_System
 IOT based inventory Management System using RFID Reader and cards An Arduino-based RFID inventory management system that utilizes Wi-Fi for communication and ensures secure data transfer.
+Machine learning algorithm to predict the quantity sold on a particular day
 ## Overview

 This project implements an RFID inventory management system using Arduino (NodeMCU), allowing for real-time tracking of product quantities.
 The system leverages Wi-Fi for communication and includes a secure data transfer mechanism using HTTPS.